baidyprod/Bookshop/README.md

    ```python
    exit
    ```
    Then copy the key which was printed out (WITHOUT THE QUOTES) and paste it into backend/shop/.env file into TOKEN variable quotes.
 Close this terminal window.
+Go to the main terminal window where the project is running and press CTRL+C (CMD+C on Mac) to stop the container.
+Now you have to go to the fifth step and do what I wrote there once again.
 9. Open a new terminal window in the root folder.
 Now we are creating a shop admin:
     ```shell
    docker-compose exec shop bash